pyglet/pyglet/doc/programming_guide/media.rst

 if it is installed unless overridden.
 See :ref:`guide-audio-driver-order` to learn more.

-It is the best target for cross-platform consistency due to being either preinstalled or easy to install on all supported platforms.
-It implements software versions of common game audio features such as positional mixing on platforms which may not support them by default.
+This driver is currently the best choice for POSIX systems because:

+* It's either preinstalled or easy to install.
+* It implements features which may be absent from OS-specific APIs, such as positional audio

 OpenAL's main downside is that platforms other than Mac OS X are not guaranteed to have it preinstalled.